 Establish and implement equipment and tool storage and control procedures to minimize the potential for contamination and to prevent it from attracting and harboring pests when not in use.

-Allow adequate distance for the turning and manipulation of harvest equipment to prevent cross-contamination from areas or adjacent land that may pose a risk.
+Allow adequate distance for the turning and manipulation of harvest equipment to prevent cross-contamination from areas or adjacent and nearby land that may pose a risk.

 Buildings must be suitable in size, construction and design to facilitate building maintenance and sanitary operations to reduce the potential for contamination of food-contact surfaces with known or reasonably foreseeable hazards.
 Buildings must: